 What makes this circle golden?

-Although there is no official story behind it, the "golden" part of the name could be attributed to one major highlight of the route, Gullfoss.
-Translated as "Golden Falls", this two-tiered waterfall often produces some stunning rainbows in sunny weather and is said to glow in a lovely golden hue at sunset.
+Although there's no official story behind it, the "golden" part of the name could be attributed to one of the route's major highlights, Gullfoss.
+Translated as "Golden Falls", this two-tiered waterfall often produces stunning rainbows in sunny weather and is said to glow with a golden hue at sunset.

 What else makes up the Golden Circle?

-The final major highlight of the route is Þingvellir (Thingvellir) National Park, which holds both great historical and geological significance.
-Here you can take a walk in a continental rift valley and see the earliest assembly grounds of Iceland's parliament, established around the year 930 AD.
+The third significant highlight on the route is Þingvellir National Park, which holds great cultural and geological importance.
+Indeed, here you can walk along a continental rift valley and see the assembly grounds of Iceland's first parliament, established around the year 930 AD.

 Pro tip: Give yourself about 8 hours or more to be able to visit these attractions without rushing.
 There's a lot to see and do in the area, so you can make a whole day out of it.